WilkieZA/more_test_cases/README.md

 python3 styletest.py
 ```

-### Saving tests to module directory
+### Creating tests for a module

+*NB*: This script should only be used by people contributing to the test suite.

-The `save_tests.sh` script saves the executed code to the module direcory, effectively overwriting the "expected out".
+The `create_test_cases.sh` script saves the executed code to the module direcory, effectively overwriting the "expected out".

 ## Contributing